Skip to content

 • Back on the other half

 Return path is the other half of the antenna, not the building.
+If the coax outside also carries current, the dipole is no longer operating as a clean two-arm system.

 • Out on the vertical radiator

-• Back through radials/ground/counterpoise (or worse: feedline and station wiring)
+• Back through radials, ground, counterpoise, or worse: feedline and station wiring

 Return path is tied to “ground-ish stuff.”
 The more you control that “stuff,” the more predictable the antenna becomes.

-End-fed wire (commonly unbalanced in practice)
+End-fed wire, commonly unbalanced in practice

 • Out on the wire

-Return path control is often the whole game with end-fed systems—especially across many bands and in compromised installs.
+Return path control is often the whole game with end-fed systems, especially across many bands and in compromised installs.

 In casual conversation, when someone says an antenna is unbalanced, they often mean: